-An audit study was conducted in Ghana, Mexico and Peru to understand the quality of financial information and products offered to low-income customers.
+An audit study was conducted in Colombia following the protocols in Giné and Mazer (2017).
 Trained auditors visited multiple financial institutions, seeking credit and savings products.
-Consistent with Gabaix and Laibson (2006), staff only provides information about the cost when asked, disclosing less than a third of the total cost voluntarily.
-In fact, the cost disclosed voluntarily is uncorrelated with the expensiveness of the product.
-In addition, clients are rarely offered the cheapest product, most likely because staff is incentivized to offer more expensive and thus more profitable products to the institution.
-This suggests that clients are not provided enough information to be able to compare among products, and that disclosure and transparency policies may be ineffective because they undermine the commercial interest of financial institutions.
+Consistent with Gabaix and Laibson (2006) and similar to Giné and Mazer (2017), the staff only provided information about the cost when asked, disclosing less than a third of the total cost voluntarily.
+In addition, clients were rarely offered the cheapest product, most likely because staff was incentivized to offer more expensive and thus more profitable products to the institution.

 Climate change-induced natural disasters affect an estimated 230 million people worldwide.
 Droughts, flooding, pollution, and other weather events are especially threatening in developing countries, which have limited capacity to cope.
 Within those countries, the poor and marginalized are the most vulnerable, since climate change makes food more expensive, poses health risks through waterborne disease and extreme weather (particularly in areas with poor infrastructure and sanitation), and limits farmers’ ability to create and maintain sustainable livelihoods.